johanneshagspiel/green-thumb/README.md

 ## Installation Process

 To run "The Green Thumb", first a local instance of the [server](https://github.com/johanneshagspiel/the-green-thumb/tree/main/src/Server/TestServer) has to be initialized.
-It is assumed that both Java and an IDE such as IntelliJ are installed.
+It is assumed that both a [Java JDK](https://openjdk.org/) and an IDE such as [IntelliJ](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/ide/) are installed.

 - Download and install the latest version of [MYSQL](https://dev.mysql.com/downloads/) and of [Apache Tomcat](https://tomcat.apache.org/).
 - Make sure that a MYSQL connection is created using the hostname "localhost" and the port "3306".